Student Enrollment & Placement

 Renaissance Charter Schools are Philadelphia public schools that have an attendance boundary but are managed by a Charter company.

 If you are finding that your neighborhood school is one of our Charter schools, your school is a “Renaissance Charter School”.
-You have the option of having your child attend this school, or, having your child reassigned into a District School if the Renaissance Charter school connecting to your home address does not have an available seat for your child.
+You have the option of having your child attend this school, or having your child reassigned into a District School if the Renaissance Charter School connected to your home address does not have an available seat for your child.

 Want to learn more about Renaissance Charter Schools?
 Read more about the Renaissance Charter Initiative.